Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

 \subsubsection{Flexibility scenario monitoring}

 In threat scenario \ref{subsubsec:Flex_demand_uncertainty} and \ref{subsubsec:flexibility_uncertainty}, respectively, the difficulty of determining flexibility needs and flexibility activation demand is described.
-Especially under the aforementioned uncertainty and low observability of distribution grids, flexibility planning becomes a challenging task for \glspl{DSO}.
-Thus, tools providing power system state scenarios under various flexibility services are considered important concepts for power system monitoring (\ref{subsubsec:power_system_monitoring}).
+Especially under the aforementioned uncertainty and low observability of \glspl{DN}, flexibility planning becomes a challenging task for \glspl{DSO}.
+Thus, tools providing probabilistic power system state scenarios under various flexibility services are considered an important requirement for power system monitoring (Fig. \ref{fig:Framework}).
 Depending on the market concept, tool requirements may look different.
 For day or week-ahead procurement, tools will be required to provide state forecasts under various flexibility services.
 Market concepts that include real-time procurement of flexibility require tools for mapping available flexibility offers onto the current grid state.
-Both scenarios involve uncertainties, such as uncertainty about the exact location of flexibility assets and their effect on a specific critical grid state.
-Thus, models capable of quantifying such uncertainty should be developed.